stujones11/hudmap/README.txt

 License Textures: WTFPL

-Adds a scalable overhead map and position marker to the player's HUD.
+Adds a scalable overhead map with optional player position markers.
 Map images must be supplied by the server admin and configured in hudmap.conf.
 See hudmap.conf.example for a demo setup featuring the fantastic Karsthafen map.